Aliases for AOX1 Gene

 GeneCards Summary for AOX1 Gene

 AOX1 (Aldehyde Oxidase 1) is a Protein Coding gene.
-Diseases associated with AOX1 include end stage renal failure and xanthinuria.
-Among its related pathways are Disease and Metabolism.
-GO annotations related to this gene include electron carrier activity and flavin adenine dinucleotide binding.
+Diseases associated with AOX1 include Xanthinuria and Molybdenum Cofactor Deficiency.
+Among its related pathways are Metabolism of water-soluble vitamins and cofactors and Effects of Nitric Oxide.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and electron transfer activity.
 An important paralog of this gene is XDH.